-The disinfection process involves a disinfectant wash or a fumigation of the barn/brooder house.
-A disinfectant's ability to inactivate pathogens is significantly increased when used after the barn/brooder house has been pressure washed with water followed by application of a detergent with a water rinse.
-Please follow all manufacturer label instructions when using a disinfectant and/or detergent.
+The disinfection process involves a disinfectant wash or a fumigation of the barn.
+A disinfectant's ability to inactivate pathogens is significantly increased when used after the barn has been pressure washed with water followed by application of a detergent with a water rinse.
+Follow all manufacturer label instructions when using a disinfectant and/or detergent.

-Being thorough in how the barn/brooder house is cleaned and disinfected is essential as you can use a highly effective product but if not applied correctly (following manufacturer instructions), then contamination can occur, or the process can be ineffective.
+Being thorough in how the barn is cleaned and disinfected is essential as you can use a highly effective product but if not applied correctly (following manufacturer instructions), then contamination can occur, or the process can be ineffective.
 Pay special attention to cracks/holes in the walls and floors, and drains/drainage areas as these are risk factors for contamination or recontamination.